mblayman/mattlayman.com/content/blog/2018-05-15-request-for-new-maintainer.md

 and I found that ***I*** was the person doing new releases for the project.

-My role was declared publically and simply:
+My role was declared publicly
+and simply:
 I agreed to manage PR reviews
 from community contributed PRs